Vishweshpurohit/Enhancing-Visitor-experience-at-ISKCON-using-text-analytics/README.md

 The collected reviews had issues like multiple languages, spelling errors, and duplication.
 Classification of mixed and neutral classes in reviews presented difficulties in the analysis process.

+# Problem Statement

+ISKCON's online presence team collected visitor feedback from social media to improve services but faced manual effort challenges

+ISKCON sought an automated solution for sentiment analysis, trends, emotions, and top issues from visitor feedback

+The collected reviews had issues like multiple languages, spelling errors, and duplication

 With four review sources, TripAdvisor has the most reviews, highlighting its importance for gathering visitor feedback.